MileHacker Logo

 • International Tennis Hall of Fame

 Located in the historic Newport Casino, this museum celebrates the history of tennis.
-Its collection includes interactive exhibits, memorabilia from legendary players, and historic tennis equipment.
+Its collection includes engaging exhibits, memorabilia from legendary players, and historic tennis equipment.

 • Newport Art Museum

-This museum focuses on American art from the 18th century to the present day, with a specific emphasis on Rhode Island artists and coastal landscapes.
-It houses a diverse collection spanning painting, sculpture, photography, and decorative arts.
+This museum focuses on American art from the 18th century to the present day, with a specific emphasis on Rhode Island artists and shoreline landscapes.
+It holds a diverse collection spanning painting, sculpture, photography, and decorative arts.

 • Audrain Automobile Museum

-Located on Bellevue Avenue, this museum showcases a rotating collection of classic and antique automobiles, motorcycles, and related artifacts.
+Located on Bellevue Avenue, this gallery presents a rotating collection of classic and antique automobiles, motorcycles, and related artifacts.
 Its exhibits change frequently, providing fresh perspectives on automotive history and design.

 • Newport Historical Society Museum & Library

-This institution offers valuable insights into Newport's comprehensive history, from its time as a colony beginnings to the present.
+This institution offers valuable insights into Newport's comprehensive history, from its time as a colony beginnings to the current time.
 It features engaging exhibitions, instructional programs, and extensive archival resources.

 • Newport Car Museum